damienbowersock/Kubiya-Docs/ht_first_workflow.md

   - id: age
     type: input
     value_type: numeric
-    prompt: How old are you
+    prompt: How old are you?
     validators:
       - min: 9
       - max: 99